 Grand Opening: April 22, 1998

-Animals: About 2,000, representing 300 species — most acquired from zoos accredited by the Association of Zoos & Aquariums.
+Animals: About 2,000, representing approximately 300 species – managed and cared for under the guidelines of the Association of Zoos & Aquariums

 Landscaping: More than 4 million (3,000 species) trees, plants, shrubs, vines, grasses, ferns, etc.

-Entry Garden: The Oasis — A lush botanical garden designed for guests to explore habitats of fascinating creatures including iguanas, a giant anteater, several species of colorful birds and other animals.
+Entry Garden: The Oasis — A lush botanical garden designed for guests to explore habitats of fascinating creatures including an iguana, a giant anteater, several species of colorful birds and other animals.

 Asia — Home of Expedition Everest, a runaway train adventure that combines coaster thrills with the excitement of a close encounter with the mysterious yeti; Kali River Rapids, a white-water raft adventure through a threatened rainforest; and Maharajah Jungle Trek, a surprising walking journey past Asian ruins and live exotic animals including tigers, a Komodo dragon and giant fruit bats.

-DinoLand U.S.A. — Here’s where the world’s fascination with dinosaurs comes to life: race back in time to save the last dinosaur on the thrill ride DINOSAUR; enjoy time-warp adventures on the Primeval Whirl coaster and a whimsical twirl on TriceraTop Spin; let kids dig, swing and giggle through The Boneyard dig site and prehistoric playground.
-At Theater in the Wild, a stage show with original songs and larger-than-life puppets, “Finding Nemo-The Musical,” transports guests into the magical ocean world of the Disney•Pixar Academy Award-winning animated film, “Finding Nemo.”
+DinoLand U.S.A. — Here’s where the world’s fascination with dinosaurs comes to life: race back in time to save the last dinosaur on the thrill ride DINOSAUR; enjoy a whimsical twirl on TriceraTop Spin; let kids dig, swing and giggle through The Boneyard dig site and prehistoric playground.
+At Theater in the Wild, a stage show with original songs and larger-than-life puppets, “Finding Nemo: The Big Blue…and Beyond!” transports guests into the magical ocean world of the Disney•Pixar Academy Award-winning animated film, “Finding Nemo.”

-Discovery Island — The park hub and home of the towering icon, The Tree of Life, which houses within its trunk “It’s Tough to be a Bug,” a humorous 3D and special-effects show in The Tree of Life Theater.
-Discovery Island also features gifts and food emporiums and the bright tropical colors of hand-carved animal architecture.
+Discovery Island — The park hub and home of the towering icon, The Tree of Life, which houses within its trunk “It’s Tough to be a Bug,” a humorous 3D and special-effects show.
+Discovery Island also features trails around the Tree of Life leading to up-close views of the animal carvings in its trunk and branches, as well as several animal habitats.
+Beyond the Tree of Life, various gift and food emporiums showcase colorful hand-carved animal architecture.

 Pandora – The World of Avatar — A land that celebrates the magic of nature where guests can walk among the floating mountains during the day and explore the glowing fauna and flora after dark.
 Guests also can fly on the back of a mountain banshee during an exhilarating, 3D ride over the vast moon of Pandora on the Avatar Flight of Passage attraction, or journey deep into a bioluminescent rainforest and see the Na’vi Shaman of Songs on the Na’vi River Journey attraction.